cjerzak/LinkOrgs-software/README.md

 devtools::install_github("cjerzak/LinkOrgs-software/LinkOrgs")
 ```

-The machine-learning based algorithm accessible via the `algorithm="ml"` option relies on `tensorflow` and `Rtensorflow`.
-For details about downloading, see `https://tensorflow.rstudio.com/installation/`.
+The machine-learning based algorithm accessible via the `algorithm="ml"` option relies on `jax`.
 The network-based linkage approaches (`algorithm="bipartite"` and `algorithm = "markov"`) do not require these packages.
 To setup the machine learning backend, you can call

 ```
 # install ML backend